Setting up and maintaining your development environment¶

 Want to add a parser to Plaso and you are ready to go?
 Start by checking here if someone is already working on it.
 If you don’t see anything there you can just go ahead and create an issue on the github site and mark it as “enhancement”.
 Assign the issue to yourself so that we can keep track on who is working on what.

-Before you start writing the code, please review the following:
+Before you start writing code, please review the following:

-- Code review.
-All code that is submitted into the project needs to be reviewed by at least one other person.
+Code review.
+All code that is submitted into the project is reviewed by at least one other person.

 Before you submit your first code review¶

-- Install the required development tools like pylint, python-mock, sphinx
+Install the required development tools like pylint and python-mock

-- Make sure to run all the tests inside the Plaso and the dfVFS codebase, and that they successfully complete on your development system
+Make sure to run all the tests in the Plaso codebase, and that they successfully complete in your development environment

-- Make sure your development system is set up correctly so that you can develop and test correctly.
+Make sure your development environment is set up correctly so that you can develop and test correctly.

-- Make sure your email address and name are correctly set in git e.g.:
+Make sure your email address and name are correctly set in git.
+You can use the following commands:

 git config --global user.name "Full Name" git config --global user.email email@example.com git config --global push.default matching

-git config -l to determine the current configuration.
+git config -l to see your current configuration.

 Core features changes¶